 Say “I love you”

 We say it on the reg.
 I know that many think that saying it often detracts from its meaning, but we were both raised in families that sing it from the rooftops.
-We say it when we hang up the phone; we say it when someone leaves the house; we say it when we go to sleep; we say it via text; we say it via G-Chat.
+We say it when we hang up the phone.
+Also, we say it when someone leaves the house.
+We say it when we go to sleep.
+In addition, we say it via text and via G-Chat.
 And I love that.
 It’s a constant reminder that there’s this amazing love between us, and that we can take on the world together.